 The Eggshell by Rudyard Kipling, 1904

-Kipling included this little poem in his book Traffics & Discoveries in 1904.
+https://youtu.be/oH1GjIKZV_Q Kipling included this little poem in his book Traffics & Discoveries in 1904.
 Some say it’s a children’t poem, an allegory.
 The Kipling society folks seem to think it’s about naval warfare.
 A political tale.
 I love the imagery, the tone.
-In a few short lines, Kipling creates an impossible world, where witches and little blue devils can […]
+In a few short lines, Kipling creates an impossible world, where witches and little blue devils […]

 The Listeners by Walter de la Mare, 1912

-Something is happening in The Listeners, but we never know what.
+https://youtu.be/39Jp_0i1i_A Something is happening in The Listeners, but we never know what.
 We know it’s about keeping promises, keeping your word, even if there’s nobody there, nobody living at least to know that you did.
 Are the listeners the living or the dead?
-Is the traveller in fact the dead one, returning once more to his […]
+Is the traveller in fact the dead one, returning once more to […]

 Midnight by James Russell Lowell, 1842

-MOSTLY FORGOTTEN TODAY, James Russell Lowell lived and breathed New England.
+https://youtu.be/XNEQTOgKYE8 MOSTLY FORGOTTEN TODAY, James Russell Lowell lived and breathed New England.
 Much as Mark Twain became the voice and accent of the midwest – the frontier at the time, Lowell became the archetype of the Yankee dialect.
 And in the process, helped define the mindset of the region.
-Born and living mainly his whole life […]
+Born and living mainly his whole […]